skadimoolam/x-doc/To-do.md

 ## To-do

- - [ ] More efficient search algorithm
+ - [ ] More robust search algorithm
  - [ ] Support for UniCode replacement
  - [ ] Version Specific Documentation
  - [ ] Access to all parts of the Documentation and not just the "modules"